owlchester/kanka-docs/docs/source/features/campaigns/theme-builder.md

 ## Accessing the theme builder

-To access the theme builder, from the campaign sidebar, click on **World** and then on **Theming**.
+To access the theme builder, from the campaign sidebar, click on `Settings` and then on `Theming`.
 From the [campaign theming](/features/campaigns/theming) interface, create a **New style**.
 If the theme builder hasn't been used yet in the campaign, a link to it will be displayed above the style form.

 ![Link to the theme builder](img/theme-builder-hint.png)